Experience:

 created 2 one page sites for D & M Plumbing and Blue Spruce Trees,

-Kozi Line site which is built using Bizhosting's site builder
+site which was built using Bizhosting's site builder as her

-as her business is in the U.P. and she needed to be able to manage
+business is in the U.P. and she needed to be able to manage some parts

 In June of 2005, I acquired Dreamweaver Ultra Dev